Thekillergreece/FoodPackByTKG/README.md

 ---
 AlcoholMod (Soft Dependency) - All alcoholic drinks will function as non-alcoholic without it.

-Jods' Greenery Indors (Soft Dependency) - Install FoodPackByTKG+.modcomponent if using that mod.
+Jods' Greenery Indors (Soft Dependency) - Use FoodPackByTKG+.modcomponent if using that mod.

 ---